Ten chapters which shed light on how Coaching tools can be used to develop our employees’ potential.

 Based on real-life stories and experiences from my own coaching practice, I provide tips that have proven helpful in the international business arena.
 As a reader, you benefit from a range of take-aways, each presented as briefly as possible and as extensively as necessary.
 Chapters are rounded off by info boxes and summaries of key points, offering both a quick overview of specific concepts and effective guidance along your way towards greater company success through effective people development.

-Order your copy of "Impact" now – or read an excerpt first:
+Order your copy of "Impact" now!

 CAN'T WAIT TO START READING?